 Post-Op Recovery Week 2 - Rectocele Repair - Prolapse SurgeryDec 29, 2020

 All in all recovery from prolapse surgery has been easier than I had anticipated.
-Sensations vary from day which means my emotions and anxiety does too!
-Here is a recap of my second week post-op.
+Sensations vary from day to day which means my emotions and anxiety does too!
+Here is a recap of my second-week post-op.

 Pain and Discomfort

 I was off pain meds at the start of my second week and I no longer had the pressure pain when I felt a bowel movement coming on.
 I had stopped doing my sitz baths but added them back in later due to the discomfort in my perineum.
 I have a couple of spots that are really tender.
 I also notice a pulling sensation when I sit in certain positions and when I wipe after a BM.
 The sitz baths and red light therapy and polysporin have helped.

 I have been a bit more active - went for 3 decent walks this week.
 After the first one I felt ready to sit and my vagina was a bit achy.
 I took the next day off and then did another one followed by a day of rest.
 My pace was slower but it felt good to move and be out in the fresh air.